NLnetLabs/routinator/doc/manual/source/threat-model.rst

 Routinator should:

--  retrieve repository data from repositories in a reasonable time.
+-  retrieve repository data from repositories in a reasonable time,

--  parse retrieved repository data correctly and in a reasonable time.
+-  parse retrieved repository data correctly and in a reasonable time,

--  not let one repository impact the outcome of another repository, unless that repository is a child of the former repository.
+-  not let one repository impact the outcome of another repository, unless that repository is a child of the former repository,

 -  be able to provide complete, non-malformed, validated payloads to routers for data thus retrieved, and:

-   -  run correctly even if the input data is malformed.
+   -  run correctly even if the input data is malformed,
-   -  only include validated and correct data in the data sent to routers.
+   -  only include validated and correct data in the data sent to routers,
-   -  reject invalid data without impacting availability and integrity of valid data (that is not dependent on the rejected data).
+   -  reject invalid data without impacting availability and integrity of valid data (that is not dependent on the rejected data),

 -  keep resource (memory, file system, etc.) consumption within reasonable bounds.